NatureScape Irrigation Services

 Water Saved: 1 Billion Gallons

 Often, significant water savings can be achieved with basic calibration adjustments or minor repairs to the irrigation system.
 NIS professionals identify these problems by assessing the site, the existing irrigation system and its operational schedule.
 They note current water usage and the general landscaping features.
 Property managers are then provided with a summary of recommended improvements.
 These might include things such as reducing the frequency and duration of irrigation, removing water thirsty plants, or repairing damaged sprinklers, leaky pipes and faulty pumps.
+When able and appropriate, the NIS provides Smart (weather-sensing based) irrigation controllers to properties which have implemented the basic recommendations provided to them following an initial evaluation.
 Water savings as a result of the improvements can then be calculated during follow-up evaluations.

 Property managers are also provided with information on the NatureScape Broward program and are encouraged to pursue NatureScape certification.
 The result is a savings in not only water, but energy, time and money.
 If you are a large property manager or owner and interested in learning more about NatureScape certifications, NIS evaluation and community partnerships please call 954-519-1281.